-The school will inform Ofsted of any allegations of serious harm or abuse of children by any person living, working, or looking after children at the premises as soon as is reasonably practicable, but at the latest within 14 days of the allegations being made.
+- Immediately notify the LA's children's social care team and, in emergencies, the police. - Have regard to the DfE's statutory guidance 'Working Together to Safeguard Children', the 'Prevent duty for England and Wales' and 'KCSIE'. - Inform Ofsted of any allegations of serious harm or abuse of children by any person living, working, or looking after children at the premises and the action they have taken in response to the allegations.
+Notification will be made as soon as is reasonably practicable, but in any event within 14 days of the allegations being made.